 It is best practice, as someone organizing the happy hour, to have a ride lined up for any employee who needs it to get home safely, like ride-share or a taxi.
 Make it clear that anyone who needs one can expense it and leave their car at the office, no questions asked.

 Having a contest or giveaway for team happy hour can be a great way to increase excitement and engagement.
 The prizes don’t have to break the bank and are a good chance to giveaway some fun company swag.
 Drink/Happy Hour based items are great choices, including branded barware, like shot glasses, pint glass or cocktail shaker.
 Or another fun option is some apparel or drinkware, like water bottles or even a portable blender.
 These small giveaways are great ways to have some fun or show employees you appreciate them.

-Hosting a company happy hour is a great way to build a bond between the individuals on a team, and show employee appreciation.
-They are also great at motivating staff to hit company milestones but be aware of (and take steps to avoid) any potential legal issues.
+Hosting a company happy hour is a great way to build a bond between the individuals on a team, and to show employee appreciation.
 By shifting the focus from alcohol to spending casual time together as a team, you can create a safe, happy hour experience that is classy and comfortable for everyone.
 So next time you are planning a office happy hour or themed party consider some of these party ideas (and issues) for an event to really shine and be the talk of the break room for all the right reasons.